ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-normington-jsonpath-latest.md

-JSONPath is not intended as a replacement, but as a more powerful companion, to JSON Pointer {{RFC6901}}. \[insert reference to section where the relationship is detailed.]
+JSONPath is not intended as a replacement, but as a more powerful companion, to JSON Pointer {{RFC6901}}. \[insert reference to section where the relationship is detailed.
+The purposes of the two syntaxes are different.
+Pointer is for isolating a single location within a document.
+Path is a query syntax that can also be used to pull multiple locations.]

 ## Terminology